arif-wright/havenos/README.md

 - `email_logs` records all Resend sends/failures for visibility
 - Dashboard slices: new in last 7 days, no response in 48h, animals with zero inquiries
 - Inquiry detail page shows pipeline controls, history timeline, notes, and email activity

+### Phase 3.5 guardrails
+- `first_responded_at` on inquiries; set automatically when status moves from `new` to anything else
+- Stale detection: `status = 'new'` and `created_at < now() - 48h` (derived in queries, not stored)
+- Dashboard highlights stale inquiries and surfaces average time to first response + stale count
+- Inquiry detail shows submitted/first response timestamps and a non-blocking stale warning

 ## Development Conventions
 - Mutations use SvelteKit server actions for explicit error handling